Ramblers to clash with a pair of 2016 NCAA Tournament participants

-Neil Jones, who spent three seasons as the associate head coach at Northwestern University, is set to begin his second season as the head coach of the Loyola University Chicago men's soccer program.
+Neil Jones, who spent three seasons as the associate head coach at Northwestern University, is set to begin his fourth season as the head coach of the Loyola University Chicago men's soccer program.
 Jones was named to his current position on December 20, 2012.
 In addition to helping the Wildcats to back-to-back Big Ten Conference titles and NCAA Tournament appearances during his stay in Evanston, Ill., the Auckland, New Zealand native helped UC Santa Barbara to the 2006 national championship as an assistant coach for the Gauchos.